Both provide flexibility and a return on your savings, but there are key differences that will appeal to different needs.

-No-penalty CDs don’t have early withdrawal penalties.
-(Hence the name.)
+If you need a little more flexibility when it comes to withdrawals, you may want to look into a no-penalty CD, which doesn't have early withdrawal penalties (hence the name.)
 Depending on the bank, you can typically withdraw the money beginning seven days after a no-penalty CD is funded.

-In addition to providing access to your money, the no-penalty CD has an additional benefit: you can withdraw your money if interest rates go up and put it into another CD with a higher interest rate, without having to wait for the term to end.
+In addition to providing access to your money, a no-penalty CD has an additional benefit: You can withdraw your money if interest rates go up and put it into another CD with a higher APY without having to wait for the term to end.

-An online savings account from an online bank is like a traditional savings account; you deposit money in an account and earn interest on it.
-The big difference is in the interest rates.
-With fewer overhead costs, online banks can typically offer higher interest rates than brick-and-mortar banks.
+An online savings account works much like a traditional savings account.
+You deposit money and earn interest on it.
+The key difference is in the interest rates.
+With fewer overhead costs, online banks can typically offer higher rates on their savings accounts than brick-and-mortar banks.

 No-Penalty CD